fls-bioinformatics-core/auto_process_ngs/docs/source/icell8.rst

 reorganised in two different ways:

- * **Reorganisation by barcode:** the filtered read pairs are sorted into individual FASTQs according to their inline barcodes.
+ * **Reorganisation by barcode:** the filtered read pairs are sorted into individual Fastqs according to their inline barcodes.
-   This set of FASTQs forms the final outputs of the pipeline.
+   This set of Fastqs forms the final outputs of the pipeline.
 Note that each barcode corresponds to a single cell, and the number of R1/R2 file pairs is equal to the number of barcodes/cells (~1000).

- * **Reorganisation by sample:** the read pairs are sorted into FASTQs according to the sample name associated with the barcodes/cells in the "well list" file.
+ * **Reorganisation by sample:** the read pairs are sorted into Fastqs according to the sample name associated with the barcodes/cells in the "well list" file.
 Essentially these group all the single cells from each sample, so the number of R1/R2 file pairs corresponds to